 And when we talk about why the project manager and change manager shouldn't be the same person on large projects, it’s because it's really hard to separate timelines and look at the situation from the perspectives of all the people involved.
-Building a change management capability across the organization is a project in itself, and I am the project manager.
+Building a change management capability across the organization is a project in itself, and I was the project manager.
 I needed that outside change manager to come in and say, "Don't forget about this.
 Don't forget about that."
-I can’t imagine where our program would be without having that level of consultation.
+I can’t imagine succeeding without having that level of consultation.

-Your organization has a far reach, but in terms of the staff members, you're on the smaller side.
-How do you staff and train others in change management?
+As an organization, Vulcan has a far reach, but in terms of the staff members, it's on the smaller side.
+How does Vulcan staff and train others in change management?

 Source: Prosci eLearning module

-One of our strongest programs has been our community of practice, where individuals talk about the projects they're working on.
-And as a group, we collectively work through issues.
+One of Vulcan's strongest programs has been the community of practice, where individuals talk about the projects they're working on.
+And as a group, they collectively work through issues.
 "Hey, have you thought of this?
 This could be a great idea.
 Let's dig a little deeper into some of your challenges to make sure the group understands."
 Sometimes it's also for the practitioner to say, "Do I really understand what I've been asked to do?
 What does success look like?
 What are the behavior goals of this project?"
 And that really helps to better shape the change management plan.